Enjoy unique and entertaining learning experiences not included in a typical visit to the museum! Programs included with

 Enjoy a 5 or 13-mile race beginning at Drake Well Museum and Park and traveling through scenic Oil Creek State Park.
 All proceeds will benefit the museum's Mobile Energy Education Training Unit (MEET-U), an energy education outreach program.
 Registration fees apply.

-Come experience Historic Pithole City!
-Visitors will enjoy guided tours, living history demonstrations, food and more from 10:00 a.m. until 4:00 p.m.
+Visitors will enjoy guided tours, living history demonstrations, food and live music.
+The event will take place from 10:00 a.m. to 4:00 p.m. at Historic Pithole City located at 14118 Pithole Road, just off Route 227 near Plumer, PA.
 Special admission fees apply.

 Explore Pithole, Pennsylvania's legendary oil boomtown!
 The Pithole Visitors Center will be open from 10:00 a.m. until 4:00 p.m.
 Enjoy an orientation film, exhibits and a tour of the grounds.
 Admission fees apply.